 - Conduct business on behalf of the Company in an ethical and honest way. - Prohibit the use of modern slavery and human trafficking in our operations and supply chain. - Ensure that there is a specific prohibition against the use of modern slavery and trafficked labour and a requirement to comply with our Modern Slavery and Labour Standards Supplier Code, in our contracts with suppliers. - Require employment and recruitment agencies and other Third Parties supplying workers to our organisation to comply with our Modern Slavery and Labour Standards Supplier Code.
-Suppliers engaging workers through a Third Party are also required to obtain Third Parties' agreement to adhere to the Modern Slavery and Labour Standards Supplier Code. - Ilf any Employee or anyone working for SEGRO under any other type of contract has any reason to believe that modern slavery of any form may exist within our organisation or our supply chain, or may occur in the future or have any concerns or suspicions relating to compliance with SEGRO's Policy on Anti-slavery and Human Trafficking or this Code, they must report it to the Group Legal team, to Safecall or one of the other telephone numbers provided on the Modern Slavery posters.
+Suppliers engaging workers through a Third Party are also required to obtain Third Parties' agreement to adhere to the Modern Slavery and Labour Standards Supplier Code. - If any Employee or anyone working for SEGRO under any other type of contract has any reason to believe that modern slavery of any form may exist within our organisation or our supply chain, or may occur in the future or have any concerns or suspicions relating to compliance with this policy, they must report it to the Group Legal team, to Safecall or one of the other telephone numbers provided on the Modern Slavery posters.